Compenso/tinktanktonk/README.md

 *** Still trying to merge the branches with the master.

+6-21-20
+Finally figured out how to merge with the master last night.
+I encountered some new errors this morning.
+Debugging now.
+And then, as a user, I want to be able to track each game's state.

+Trying to work through tracking my games and my game's states.
+I'm hanging out in the handleCellPlayed function.
+It must send it's information to the api and the form field.

+1:30 now.
+I think I need to setup my 'PATCH'.
+Reading through the docs one more time...

+Happy Father's Day!!!!
+Dang.
+That was a process from switchback hell.
+Nearing the finish line though.
+Fought process and understanding the whole way.

 1. Empty [`README.md`](README.md) and fill with your own content.
 1. Replace all instances of `ga-wdi-boston.browser-template` with the name of your project.